 The patient case story begins at 1:08 in the below video

 - The patient first noticed hearing problems 5 years prior.
 The patient is a school teacher and could no longer hear her students properly.

-- The patient made an appointment with an audiologist and had her hearing testing.
+- The patient made an appointment with an audiologist and had her hearing tested.
 Her hearing tested poorly and she was given hearing aids.
 This was in 2014.

 - In 2019, the patient sought treatment for cervical spine instability at C1, C2, C3.
 Incidentally, she noticed that her hearing had improved and thought it odd that she could hear without the hearing aids.

 - The patient describes her ear fullness as “being underwater.”
 As if people were talking to her above water and she was underwater.
 As cervical spine stability returned, the patient no longer had a need for hearing aids.

 Research on cervical instability and Prolotherapy

 Caring Medical Regenerative Medicine Clinics has published dozens of papers on Prolotherapy injections as a treatment in difficult to treat musculoskeletal disorders.
 Prolotherapy is an injection technique utilizing simple sugar or dextrose.
 We are going to refer to two of these studies as they relate to cervical instability and a myriad of related symptoms including the problem of tinnitus.
 It should be pointed out that we suggest in our research that “Additional randomized clinical trials and more research into its (Prolotherapy) use will be needed to verify its potential to reverse ligament laxity and correct the attendant cervical instability.”
 Our research documents our experience with our patients.